Enalean/tuleap-documentation-en/languages/en/developer-guide/front-end/karma.rst

 Karma unit tests
 ================

+.. warning:: Tuleap is moving to Jest to run the Javascript unit tests, :ref:`see the dedicated section <jest_unit_test>`.
+             New packages should use Jest instead of Karma/Jasmine.

 `Karma <https://karma-runner.github.io/2.0/index.html>`_ is a test runner that we use with the testing framework `Jasmine <https://jasmine.github.io>`_ to write down our JavaScript unit tests.

 You must provide some unit tests for any front-end development.